gowebly/gowebly/README.md

 - **hyperscript**: from CDN by a simple `<script>` tag;
 - (_optionally_) **CSS framework**: from CDN by a simple `<link>` tag;

-> 💡 Note: By default, `gowebly` CLI always search for YAML config file
+> 💡 Note: By default, `gowebly` CLI search for YAML config file
 > (`.gowebly.yml`) in the current folder.

 In development mode, only official supported CDNs from developers